Khan745/Khan745/README.md

 ### Hi there 👋

 I'm software engineer focus on the back end applications.
-For my personal projects I use: Python, Go, Node.js, React.
+For my personal projects I use:
+- Python
+- Go
+- Node.js
+- React

 <!--